Thijmen-D/studique/RAILWAY_DEPLOYMENT.md

-# Deploying Studique to Railway
+# Deploying StudyFlow to Railway

+✅ **Your app is now ready for Railway deployment!**

 ## Prerequisites
 1. A Railway account (sign up at https://railway.app)